Amy Heckerling: Career

-After graduating from NYU, Heckerling decided that she wanted to follow her friend Martin Brest to the American Film Institute in Los Angeles where she felt there would be more opportunities to break into the business.
-Heckerling experienced severe culture shock upon moving to LA from NYC, especially because NYC's public transportation had made it unnecessary for her to learn to drive.
-When she did eventually learn, she adjusted to LA life and started working.
+After graduating from NYU, Heckerling decided that she wanted to follow her friend Martin Brest to the American Film Institute Conservatory in Los Angeles, where she felt there would be more opportunities to break into the business.
+Heckerling experienced severe culture shock upon moving to LA, especially because NYC's public transportation had made it unnecessary for her to learn to drive.
+She eventually adjusted, and began working.
 Her first studio job was lip-syncing dailies for a television show, where she started making connections in the business.

 During her second year at AFI, Heckerling made her first short film, Getting it Over With, about a girl that wants to lose her virginity before she turns twenty and the adventures she has before midnight of her twentieth birthday.
 Heckerling continued to work on the film after she graduated from AFI with her MFA, using the editing studios at night to finish the project after work.
-As soon as she finished the edit and sent it away to be processed, she was in a car collision with a drunk driver who hit the side of her car, landing her in the hospital with a collapsed lung, bruised kidney, and mild amnesia, causing her to be fired from her editing job because she could not remember where certain footage was.
+As soon as she finished the edit and sent it away to be processed, she was in a car collision with a drunk driver who hit the side of her car.
+Hospitalized with a collapsed lung, bruised kidney, and mild amnesia, she was fired from her editing job because she could not remember where certain footage was.

 When asked about film's ability to grant a form of immortality, Heckerling describes the experience during the accident: "There was the whole thing-the yellow light and all that stuff-and what went through my mind right then was, 'Well, at least I got the film to the lab.'
 So it's not going to save you from anything, obviously, but something about it pulls you forward."
 Eventually, she finished the film and held a screening that gained a very positive response, causing Heckerling to call it one of the best days of her life.
 Her next step was to use the film to get a job.
-Thom Mount, president of Universal Pictures, showed a lot of interest in Heckerling but because she was not backed by an agent they could not hire her.
-After months of struggling to find an agent, Mount called Heckerling up on the phone and asked her to make a film.
+Thom Mount, president of Universal Pictures, showed a lot of interest in Heckerling, but because she was not backed by an agent they could not hire her.
+After months of struggling to find an agent, Mount called Heckerling and asked her to make a film.